AntonisGkortzis/islander/guide.md

 [image source](https://www.google.com/search?q=perivoliou+skopelos&client=firefox-b-d&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiPz7OYltzgAhWRPFAKHQBmAosQ_AUIDigB&biw=1366&bih=632#imgrc=TOQhjU-Z9YHWcM:)

 #### <a name="eatSkopelos"></a>Where to eat
 The majority of places to eat and drink in Skopelos are found in Skopelos Town.
 This is the main nightlife spot on the island, with family restaurants with seafood and grilled dishes, cafeterias by the port promenade and lounge bars in the narrow streets of the Old Town.
-Except for one or two bars in Glossa, all the other bars on the island are found in Skopelos Town.

 * [Agnanti Restaurant](https://www.tripadvisor.com.gr/Restaurant_Review-g2032935-d1580333-Reviews-Agnanti_Restaurant-Glossa_Skopelos_Sporades.html): Agnanti is completely different from any other eating establishment on the island and one of the most famous restaurants in the whole Aegean.
 The cooking is lighter and finer than you will find in the hearty tavernas of Skopelos.
 * [Stafilos Restaurant](https://www.tripadvisor.com.gr/Restaurant_Review-g189501-d3319288-Reviews-Stafilos_Restaurant-Skopelos_Sporades.html): Stafilos offers an amazing view to Stafilos beach and is perfect for romantic dinners next to the sea.
 * [Kymata](https://www.tripadvisor.com.gr/Restaurant_Review-g1187810-d4559856-Reviews-O_Aggelos_sta_Kymata-Skopelos_Town_Skopelos_Sporades.html): Kymata is probably the oldest taverna in town and a shrine of magireftá dishes like lamb and vegetables in a phyllo crust and beets with their greens.

 #### <a name="toDoInSkopelos"></a>Things to do
-* Visit [church of Agios Ioannis Kastri](https://www.skopelostravel.net/agios-ioannis/): The small church of Agios Ioannis is located in the region of Kastri, about 7 km east of Glossa, northern Skopelos.
+* Visit [church of Agios Ioannis Kastri](https://www.skopelostravel.net/agios-ioannis/): The small church of Agios Ioannis is located in the region of Kastri northern Skopelos.
 This lovely church stands on top of a rock and provides an amazing view to the coasts of Skopelos and to Alonissos.
 Its name actually means Saint John on the Castle, assuming that probably there was a small castle there in the past to protect the island from pirates and enemy invasions.
 This small church gained a huge reputation after the Hollywood movie Mamma Mia was released, where many scenes from the wedding were actually filmed there.
 The impressive rock is linked to the rest of the island through a narrow path with 110 steps carved into the stone.
 A small beach is formed right beneath the rock and it gets pretty crowded in summer.
 The interior of the church has beautiful icons and old ecclesiastical items to see.

 ![](./images/agiosioannis.jpg)